Mrpalland/nasin-palisa/README.md

 ![example artwork using the script](examples/nasin-palisa_ExampleArt.png)

 > I am unaware of a way to make a font be inherently boustrophedonic.
-The example was typed and mirrored manually.
+This example was typed and mirrored manually.

 This font uses both latin ligatures of toki pona words and the sitelen pona private use area in unicode.